gokcehan/lf/README.md

 ## Features

-- no external runtime dependencies (except for terminfo database)
+- Single binary without any runtime dependencies (except for terminfo database)
-- fast startup and low memory footprint (due to native code and static binaries)
+- Fast startup and low memory footprint (due to native code and static binaries)
-- server/client architecture to share selection between multiple instances
+- Server/client architecture to share file selection between multiple instances
-- custom commands as shell scripts (hence any other language as well)
+- Custom commands as shell commands
-- sync (waiting and skipping) and async commands
+- Sync (waiting and non-waiting) and async commands
-- fully customizable keybindings
+- Fully customizable keybindings
+- Preview filtering (for source highlight, archives, pdfs/images as text etc.)

 ## Non-Features

-- tabs or windows (handled by the window manager or the terminal multiplexer)
+- Tabs or windows (handled by the window manager or the terminal multiplexer)
-- built-in pager (handled by your pager of choice)
+- Built-in pager (handled by your pager of choice)
+- Image previews (cool but no standard available)
+- Periodic refresh (use explicit renew instead)

 ## May-Futures

-- enchanced previews (image, pdf etc.)
-- bookmarks
-- colorschemes
+- Bookmarks
-- periodic refresh
+- Colorschemes
-- progress bar for file yank/delete paste

 ## Installation